 - Organizing the papers and worksheets handed by the teacher/professor with their notes can be such a helpful tool.
 Keep them handy and go over the material and learn from any mistake.
 They also happen to be the best study guides for upcoming test, like finals.

 - When packed with tasks, it can be hard to know just where to start.
 That’s when I create what I like to call an “Importance List”.
 This list is designed to help you plan out when tasks should be handled.
 To start off, I brain dump everything I must do on paper.
 Then I analyze each and every task determining which are more important and should be handled first.
 Finally, I number them off in order of when they should be handled.
 And that’s it.
 That’s how to create an Importance List.

 - Spacing.
 Your.
 Studying.
 Is.
 Important!
 Trying to cram a whole years worth of materials the night before finals is not a good idea.
 A much better idea is to space out your studying.
 How?
 Simple, plan at least a week in advance to start going over the materials one by one.
 What I do is separate my studying by units, and then split them up by that week; for example, If I have 14 units and 7 days, then I study 2 units a day and spend most of my time on the last day reviewing everything.

 Comment below and let me know if i missed any amazing tips you guys have developed over your years of study!
 Let’s get the conversation started on the comment section below.
 And remember, know your flow of work and what works for you.

 Hi!
 I’m Paloma, CCC (Creative Content Creator) for My Sweet Zepol.
-I’m a high school student, love the outdoors – specially if it includes water and experimenting with new things; whether it’s new classes or new recipes.
-You’ll find me enjoying a dairy-free ice cream while listening to Hamilton and kicking up a step or two.
+I’m a college student, love the outdoors – especially if it includes water – and experimenting with new things; whether it’s new classes or new recipes.
+You’ll find me enjoying a slice of cake or ice cream while brainstorming the next fashionable outfit or post ideas.